Vijay-Dahiya/assignment-game-4boxes/README.md

 * Click on “Clone or download” and copy the URL.

-* Use the git clone command along with the copied URL from earlier. $ git clone [url of this repo]
+* Use the git clone command along with the copied URL from earlier. $ git clone https://github.com/Vijay-Dahiya/assignment-game-4boxes
 Congratulations, you have created your first local clone from your remote Github repository.

 Open Android Studio.
 Go to File > New > Project From Version Control.
 Copy the link of this repositary.
 Paste the link in Url Box of Android Studio window and click on "Clone" button.